Mass media in the United States: Magazines

 The first issue of Time (March 3, 1923), featuring Speaker Joseph G. Cannon.

 Thanks to the huge size of the English-speaking North American media market, the United States has a large magazine industry with hundreds of magazines serving almost every interest, as can be determined by glancing at any newsstand in any large American city.
 Most magazines are owned by one of the large media conglomerates or by one of their smaller regional brethren.
 The American Society of Magazine Editors sponsors the annual National Magazine Awards recognizing excellence.

 The U.S. has three leading weekly news magazines: Time, Newsweek, and U.S. News & World Report.
 Time and Newsweek are center-left while U.S. News & World Report tends to be center-right.
 Time is well known for naming a "Person of the Year" each year, while U.S. News publishes annual ratings of American colleges and universities.
 The U.S. also has over a dozen major political magazines, including The Atlantic, The New Yorker, Harper's Magazine and Foreign Policy among others.
 In entertainment the magazines Variety, The Hollywood Reporter, Rolling Stone, L.A.
 Record and Billboard are very popular.
 In arts Smithsonian and Art in America magazines are major magazines.

-Finally, besides the hundreds of specialized magazines that serve the diverse interests like Vanity Fair, People, Maxim, Consumer Reports, Sports Illustrated, and fashion magazines, like Vogue, Glamour, GQ, InStyle, Cosmopolitan and hobbies of the American people, like Motor Trend, Health, AARP the Magazine, Good Housekeeping, Bon Appétit, and Saveur there are also dozens of magazines published by professional organizations for their members, such as Scientific American for scientists, Communications of the ACM (for computer science specialists), IEEE Spectrum (for engineers), the ABA Journal (for lawyers), Businessweek and Forbes for business, Architectural Digest and Architectural Record for architects.
+In addition, hundreds of specialized magazines serve a variety of interests.
+General-interest publications include Vanity Fair, People, Maxim, Consumer Reports, Sports Illustrated.
+Fashion magazines include Vogue, Glamour, GQ, InStyle, Cosmopolitan, while publications such as Motor Trend, Health, AARP the Magazine, Good Housekeeping, Bon Appétit, and Saveur focus on other specific interests.
+Professional and industry publications include Scientific American for scientists, Communications of the ACM (for computer science specialists), IEEE Spectrum (for engineers), the ABA Journal (for lawyers), Businessweek and Forbes for business, Architectural Digest and Architectural Record for architects.

 El Nuevo Cojo (Los Angeles), and Two Mundos Magazine (Miami) are two bilingual (English/Spanish) lifestyle and entertainment magazines.
 It's not a coordinated exodus for magazines in the United States but the transition from print's primacy to digital's that has started at the turn of the century.